-We know that chlorine bleach is a huge no-no. Not only is it bad for the environment, but it can burn your skin, it is very poisonous, dioxin and chloroform are by-products and it can create highly toxic chlorine gas if mixed with ammonia.
-We have known this for a long time, but we still dream of the good old days when bleach was an easy way to brighten clothing, disinfect just about anything and get rid of stains.
+We know that chlorine bleach is a huge no-no. Not only is it bad for the environment, but it can burn your skin—it’s very poisonous!
+Dioxin and chloroform are by-products and it can create highly toxic chlorine gas if mixed with ammonia.
+We have known this for a long time, but we still dream of the good old days when bleach was an easy way to brighten clothing, disinfect just about anything, and get rid of stains.

 The recent popularity of ‘oxy’ cleaners has leveraged off of people’s love of bleach.
 So what is an oxy cleaner anyway, and does it replace bleach?
 What is it made of, and is it safe to use?